Asc2011/Multi-step-LRU/README.md

 > H. Inoue, "Multi-step LRU: SIMD-based Cache Replacement for Lower Overhead and Higher Precision," 2021 IEEE International Conference on Big Data (Big Data), Orlando, FL, USA, 2021, pp. 174-180, doi: 10.1109/BigData52589.2021.9671363. keywords: {Conferences;Memory management;Metadata;Big Data;Throughput;Registers;History;Cache replacement;LRU;SIMD},

-> [!NOTE]
-> this code depends on `github.com/guzba/nimsimd`which has a pending pull-request-25.
-You can either wait for pull-request-25 to get accepted or use my nimsimd-branch-"ASC" from `gitbub.com/Asc2011/nimsimd`.
-I recommend to wait for the update in the official `guzba/nimsimd`-modul.

  ### Requirements and current Limitations
 - this implementation requires a X64-CPU with AVX2-support.
 Support for other SIMD-variants (AArch64, RISC-V, AVX512) might be done as soon as i find a suitable dev- and test-environment.
 So you may decide to do-it-yourself :) There is not much SIMD-intrinsics-code in here.
 See the intrinsic-operations at the end of the paper and `src/util_simd_avx2.nim`
 - atm the supported `Cache[K,V]` key-/value-types are `int64` or `uint64` only.